bll123/ballroomdj-4/test-templates/tests/README.txt

 #       unknown stopped loading playing paused in-fadeout in-gap
 #     plistate
 #       none opening buffering playing paused stopped ended error
-#         note that these may be specific to vlc.
+#         note that these may be specific to the particular player interface.
 #         the only states that should be used in tests
 #         are playing and paused.
+#     currvolume realvolume actualvolume
+#       actualvolume is used to test fade-in and fade-out
-#     currvolume realvolume speed playtimeplayed
+#     speed playtimeplayed
+#     pauseatend repeat
-#     pauseatend repeat defaultsink currentsink
+#     defaultsink currentsink
+#     prepqueuecount
 #   song:
 #     p-duration p-songfn
 #